VHA-Xavier-Thomas/Pilot_Template_test/README.md

 ## About The Pilot
 [![Pilot Name Screen Shot][product-screenshot]](https://www.innovation.va.gov/careandpayment/home.html)
 ## Pilot Repository Template Purpose
-This repository is a template for code projects at VA.
+This repository is a template pilot programs at the VA.
-While this template doesn't contain code -- that's for you to add -- it does have the issue templates and standard folder structure you will need for agile project management at VA.
+While this template doesn't contain code or documentation--  it does have a code issue template and standard folder structure you will need for agile project management at VA.
+This repository coincides with the code-project and product repositories.

 Take this template, and add your code.
 This will include all Tools, Data Exploration, Design, Analysis, Monitoring and Evaluation, and
 DevOps/DevSecOps required to ensure Pilot scalability and evaluation.